0ad/0ad/binaries/system/readme.txt

 -serializationtest  checks simulation state each turn for serialization errors; on test
                     failure, error is displayed and logs created in oos_log within the game's log folder.
 NOTE: game will run much slower with this option!
+-rejointest=N       simulates a rejoin and checks simulation state each turn for serialization
+                    errors; this is similar to a serialization test but much faster and less complete.
+It should be enough for debugging most rejoin OOSes.

 Windows-specific:
 -wQpcTscSafe        allow timing via QueryPerformanceCounter despite the fact